percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 ```

 The fields are described as follows:
-*  association_id: The value of the association identifier used to uniquely identify each endpoint in a conference
+* association_id: An value that identifies a distinct DTLS association between an endpoint and the key distributor.

 # Example Binary Encoding